cialu/XMR-Ticker/README.md

-# xmr-ticker
+# XMR-Ticker

-A simple Arduino XMR ticker
+A simple Arduino XMR ticker that reads data from Cryptonator API and sends them to Arduino 16x2 display